div1085/kickstarter-analysis/README.md

 ## Overview of Project
 Louise has recently successfully concluded crowdfunding campaign for the play "Fever".
 The estimated cost of the play is $10,000.

-Post the campaign Louise wanted to analyze historical kickstarter campaign data in order to better understand what were the factors, if any, that contributed towards success or failure of a crowdfunding campaign

-### Purpose
-This report aim to review the historical data of the kickstarter campaigns and analyse if:
-- The launch date of the campaigns were contributing factor in campaign being failed vs successful
-- The target goal of the campaigns contributed in success or failure of the campaigns

-# An Analysis of Kickstarter Campaign

-## Overview of Project
-Louise has recently successfully concluded crowdfunding campaign for the play "Fever".
-The estimated cost of the play is $10,000.

 Post the campaign Louise wanted to analyze historical Kickstarter campaign data in order to better understand what were the factors, if any, that contributed towards success or failure of a crowdfunding campaign

 ### Purpose